linker3000/Z80-Board/README.md

 # Z80-Board
 A Z80 computer wirewrapped on perfboard.

+*This is a work in progress and details are being regularly updated*

 The wirewrapping technique uses standard IC sockets and PCB header pins, so the components and wiring are on the same side of the board; this has many benefits:

 * It's easier to see what you are connecting together.